Revised June 28, 2018

 The Board shall be responsible for the general direction, management, and control of all the property, business, and affairs of the Corporation.
 It shall determine the duties, in addition to those fixed by these bylaws, of all officers and agents of the Corporation.
 The Board shall have the power to fill any vacancy on the Board.

 The Board shall hold meetings at least twice per year at such time and place as the Board shall direct.
-Notice of upcoming meetings of the Board and agendas for such meetings shall be mailed, or sent by facsimile or e-mail, to members of the Board at least two weeks in advance.
-Minutes of all meetings of the Board shall be sent by the Secretary/Treasurer to all the members of the Board within two months after the meeting.
+Notice of upcoming meetings of the Board and agendas for such meetings shall be provided to members of the Board at least two weeks in advance.
+Minutes of all meetings of the Board shall be sent by the Secretary/Treasurer to all the members of the Board within one month after the meeting.
 Special meetings may be called by the Chair or any six Directors.
-Any action required or permitted to be taken at any meeting of the Directors may be taken without a meeting if all the Directors entitled to vote on the matter consent to the action in writing, or by facsimile, and such consents are filed with the records of the meetings of the Board.
+Any action required or permitted to be taken at any meeting of the Directors may be taken without a meeting if all the Directors entitled to vote on the matter consent to the action in writing and the written consents are filed with the records of the meetings of the Board.
 Such consents shall be treated for all purposes as a vote at a meeting of the Board.
-If a Director sends his or her consent by facsimile, such consent must be submitted with information from which it can reasonably be determined that the transmission was authorized by the Director.
 The Board may, at its discretion, invite whatever staff or interested parties it chooses to take part in any meeting of the Board.

 A majority of the Board shall constitute a quorum for the transaction of business and decisions will be made by a majority of those present.
 Members of the Board or any committee thereof may participate in and act at any meeting of the Board or any committee through the use of a conference telephone, electronic video screen equipment, or other communications equipment by means of which all persons participating in the meeting can hear and speak with each other at the same time and each Director can participate in all matters before the Board.
 Participation in the meeting pursuant to this section shall constitute presence in person at the meeting.